metacpan/metacpan-cpan-extracted/distros/A/App-Greple-subst-desumasu/README.md

 greple -Msubst module based on [desumasu-converter](https://github.com/kssfilo/desumasu-converter).

-This is a simple checker/converter module for Japanese writing style so called DUSU/MASU (ですます調: 敬体) and DEARU (である調: 常体).
+This is a simple checker/converter module for the Japanese writing styles so called DESU/MASU (ですます調: 敬体) and DEARU (である調: 常 体).
 This is not my own idea and the dictionary is based on [https://github.com/kssfilo/desumasu-converter](https://github.com/kssfilo/desumasu-converter).

 See article [https://kanasys.com/tech/722](https://kanasys.com/tech/722) for detail.